-Your spreadsheet will now highlight your duplicate cells in the color you chose, and you can scan the selection for any duplicates.
+Your spreadsheet highlights your duplicate cells in the color you chose, so now you can scan the selection for any authentic duplicates.

 Note: It is best to highlight a column’s cells starting with row 1 rather than choosing cells in the middle.
 The formula does not like using row 2 as the first column.
 It missed a couple of duplicates in the selected field (A2:B9).
-Once row 1 was added (A1:B9), it found all duplicates.
+Once row 1 was added (A1:B9), it found all copies.
 See the two images below.

 Image #1: shows missed duplicates when selecting row 2 cells as the first cells (A2 and B2):

 Image #2: shows all duplicates while selecting row 1 cells as the first cells (A1 and B1):

-Make sure that any existing duplicates are correct, as some copies are not copies at all.
-They can be the same number for two different accounts, users, employees, or anything else.
-Once you confirm the copycat cells that you do not need, delete them.
+Make sure any duplicates are correct, as some copies are not associated.
+They can be the same number for two different accounts, users, employees, etc. Once you confirm the copycat cells that you do not need, delete them.
 Finally, you can close the formatting menu and restore the standard color to your cells.

 Copy Unique Cells in Google Sheets for Easy Removal of Duplicates

-If you prefer to sort your raw data automatically, it is best to copy all unique cells rather than duplicate ones.
+If you prefer to sort your raw data automatically, it is best to copy all non-duplicated cells.
 This process delivers faster sorting and filtering.
 If you are sure that your information is correct and would prefer to remove the duplicates instead, try the method below.

 - Open the Sheets document you wish to sort.
 Highlight the column you want to edit.
 This process records the column range for the next step.

-- Type the cell coordinates of the original column inside the parenthesis, such as: (
+- Type the “cell coordinates” of the original column inside the parenthesis, such as: (A3:A9).

-Once this is complete, you can either check entries manually or import your data into your working spreadsheet.
+Once complete, you can check entries manually or import your data into your working spreadsheet.

 Use a Third-Party Add-On to Find and Remove Duplicates in Sheets

 There are online plugins available for use with Google Sheets.
 You will find the add-ons in the Google Workspace Marketplace, including tools for removing duplicate entries automatically.